Understanding Diabetes Symptoms: Your Comprehensive Guide

 A lack of insulin or insulin resistance affects the cells' ability to absorb glucose, increasing blood glucose levels.
 Without proper control, diabetes can damage your heart, eyes, blood vessels, nerves, and kidneys.

-The normal fasting glucose levels are between 70 mg/dL and 99 mg/dL.
+The normal fasting blood sugar test levels are between 70 mg/dL and 99 mg/dL.
 Levels between 100 to 125 mg/dL indicate pre-diabetes.
 If your fasting blood glucose levels exceed 126 mg/dL on two occasions, doctors diagnose you with diabetes.

 Types of Diabetes